openssl/openssl/doc/designs/quic-design/stream-receive-buffers.md

 These are optional features of the stream receive buffers implementation.
 They are not required for MVP but they are otherwise desirable:

-- To support a single copy operation with a future stream read calls the received data should not be copied out of the decrypted packets to store the data.
+- To support a single copy operation with a future stream read call the received data should not be copied out of the decrypted packets to store the data.
 The only information actually stored would be a list of offset, length, and pointers to data, along with a pointer to the